PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 >Access, transform, standardize and cleanse all relevant data to create a **360-degree** view of the customer.

+What if the institution has disjoint databases and in different functions?

 What if you need to get that 360 view really fast?

-Can manual code do that?

 More importantly, can the organization's different departments work together seamlessly so that that view is even possible in the first place?